 This project, for Key Stages 1 & 2, delivers curriculum and social development through workshops in schools, attendance at productions at the theatre and their own performances staged at the Playhouse supported by professionals.
 Schools can choose from a menu of activities to suit their needs.
 One school said “OFSTED gave our English curriculum Outstanding – due to this project.”

-Welcome to our programme of activities aimed at secondary schools which covers a range of activities for Key Stages 3, 4 and 5 students studying both English and Performing Arts/Drama
+Welcome to our programme of activities aimed at secondary schools for 2018/19 which covers a range of activities for Key Stages 3, 4 and 5 students studying both English and Performing Arts/Drama

-Over the course of 2017/18 we aim to expand our programme of workshops and activities to support the secondary curriculum and help enrich the lives of young people.
+Over the course of 2017/18 we worked with several secondary schools providing them with bespoke workshops to support classroom teaching and enrich the lives of young people.
 The list below is only an idea of what we have on offer; please let us know of any specific aspect of English, Drama or theatre production that you would like our support with.

 Teresa Jones, an English/Drama teacher from Sarum Academy whose students took part in the 2016/17 competition said: